 The Hand and Wrist Centre was founded in 2015, with Dr Timms, Orthopaedic Hand and Wrist Surgeon, Mr Tom Sharpe, Orthopaedic Surgeon and Hand Therapists Craig Hawkyard.

-Surgerys are performed in our day theatre located at our offices or at one of the Three Private Hospital here in Christchurch.
+Surgeries are performed in our day theatre located at our offices or at one of the Three Private Hospital here in Christchurch.

 Orthopaedic Hand And Wrist Surgeon

 Fiona was born and raised in Dunedin.
 She graduated from University of Otago Medical School in 1992 and began her formal surgical training in 1998.
 She became a fellow of the Royal Australasian College of Surgeons in 2001 before completing further subspecialist training in Toronto, Vancouver and Sydney.
 She worked as a consultant orthopaedic surgeon at the hand unit at Middlemore Hospital in Auckland and then North Shore Hospital 2003-2005.
 In 2005 Fiona moved to Christchurch to work.

 Tom grew up in Scotland and graduated from Glasglow University in 1996.
 He came to NZ in 1998 and completed the NZ Orthopaedic training programme in 2007 became fellow of NZOA in 2008.
 He completed fellowship in Hand and Upper Limb in orthopaedics in Edinburgh and Adelaide and started work in Christchurch as a full time orthopaedic surgeon in 2010.
 He is an orthopaedic surgeon with an interest in wrist, hand and upper limb surgery but also does trauma surgery, hip and knee arthroplasty.